 Clearly defining what you want your website customer experience to be, as well as how your website will interact with the NetSuite backend, is by far the most important part of any SuiteCommerce implementation.
 Without clear requirements, you are throwing a line out at random and just hoping that the fish you land will be the kind of fish you want to catch.

-So how do you gather requirements well?
+So, how do you gather requirements well?
 What makes for a rock-solid set of website requirements?
 It begins with a thorough self-interrogation.

 Your company needs to ask itself what it really wants out of this website: